 Getting To Duncan & Sons Float Trip

-Upon arrival in Quinhagak you will be met by several camp representatives, who will transfer you and your luggage to awaiting jet boats and take you upriver.
+Upon arrival to Kagati Lake you will be met by several camp representatives, who will transfer you and your luggage to awaiting rafts and begin your float downriver.

 Lodging at Duncan & Sons Float Trip